CharlesWiltgen/how-to-podcast/skype.md

 # Skype and VoIP

-“Voice over IP” is internet telephony—a great way to include remote co-hosts and guests.

-**[Skype](http://skype.com/)** is the most popular way to conduct remote interviews, and include remote co-hosts and guests in your podcast.
+“Voice over IP” is internet telephony—a great way to conduct remote interviews, and include remote co-hosts and guests in your podcast.

+**[Skype](http://skype.com/)** is the most popular VoIP solution used by podcasters but there are many others.

+* Google Hangouts
+* Slack
+* Discord

+Some VoIP solutions also record calls and send higher-quality results.

+* Zencastr
+* Cleanfeed
+* Ringr

 ## Pre-call checklist